itsreallygio/itsreallygio/README.md

 I primarily work on Data Science and Full-Stack projects.

-This is a new profile where I'll be uploading projects, experiemnts, and things I'm currently working on.
+This is a new profile where I'll be uploading projects, experiments, and things I'm currently working on.
 Everything here is built from scratch.

 ## What I'm Working On 🚀